 - Course is a series of sections - “legs” - between Exchange Points.

-- All legs must be completed in the order presented.
+- Legs must be completed in the order presented.

 - Each team member is to run 3 legs.

 - We advertise DWD as a trail run with "Stupid Spots"; several legs are stupid runs with "Trail Spots".
 Don’t get hung up on the mileage, sometimes a 3 mile leg will take longer and will be more work than a 4 mile leg!
-Actually, it will all seem twice as long as it is.
+Really long if you get lost...

-- You may find it worse than it sounds … but in the end, you will miss it!
+- You may find it harder than it sounds … but in the end, you will have achieved greatness!